Click to apply online for teaching position.

 • The socialization activities include child/parent playgroups that meet twice a month.

-All DAEOC Early Head Start Centers must meet the requirements of the State Child Care Licensing Bureau, fire safety, and sanitation inspections.
-DAEOC Early Head Start Centers also comply with Federal Regulations and Office of Head Start Program Performance Standards.
+All DAEOC Head Start Centers must meet the requirements of the State Child Care Licensing Bureau, fire safety, and sanitation inspections.
+DAEOC Head Start Centers also comply with Federal Regulations and Office of Head Start Program Performance Standards.
 DAEOC is committed to providing quality services to the children and families we serve.
-Services are provided to all children, regardless of race, color, national origin, gender, religion, political beliefs, or age as outlined in Program Eligibility.
 For more information, contact your local DAEOC Head Start Center or call the DAEOC Central Office at (573) 481-4307.